kanishka-linux/vinanti/README.md

            Users can fire any number of requests, but only 10 requests will be

            processed at a time.
-This parameter is handled by asyncio.Semaphore().
+This parameter is handled using asyncio.Semaphore().

            Depending on system specification, users can set this max_requests to